EBI-Metagenomics/biosiftr/README.md

 --core_mode <true or false> default = `false` # To use core functions instead of pangenome functions
 ```

-Use `--core_mode true` for large catalogues like the mouse-gut to avoid over-prediction due to an extremely large number of accessory genes in the pangenome.
+Use `--core_mode true` for large catalogues like the human-gut to avoid over-prediction due to an extremely large number of accessory genes in the pangenome.
-Nextflow option `-profile` can be use to select a suitable config for your computational resources.
+Nextflow option `-profile` can be used to select a suitable config for your computational resources.
 You can add profile files to the `config` directory.
-Nextflow option `-resume` can be use to re-run the pipeline from the last successfully finished step.
+Nextflow option `-resume` can be used to re-run the pipeline from the last successfully finished step.

 ## Test